 A Single Central Record of staff and adults working in school is maintained.
 Nobody can start work in school prior to being vetted in accordance with current Disclosure and Barring Service (DBS) procedures: involving being checked against the List 99 / Barred list.
-All permanent and regular peripatetic staff must have an enhanced DBS disclosure.
-Volunteers, such as parents who assist on school trips, do not need a DBS if their occasional support to children is supervised by a member of staff with DBS.
+All permanent, regular peripatetic staff and volunteers must have an enhanced DBS disclosure.
+Parents who assist on school trips do not need a DBS if their occasional support to children is supervised by a member of staff with DBS.
 The School's job advertising always is to include the statement 'This school is committed to safeguarding and promoting the wellbeing of all children, and expects our staff and volunteers to share this commitment'.
-Job adverts and application packs state clearly that the appointment will be subject to a satisfactory enhanced DBS (formerly 'CRB').
+Job adverts and application packs state clearly that the appointment will be subject to a satisfactory enhanced DBS.